Liam Burt: Club career

 On 2 December 2022, it was announced that Burt had signed for Bohemians arch rivals Shamrock Rovers ahead of the 2023 season.

+After a disappointing first season with Rovers, it was announced on 22 December 2023, that Burt had signed a season long loan deal with Shelbourne.

+Having returned to Rovers at the end of his loan spell, it was announced on 20 February 2025 that his contract had been terminated by mutual consent.
+In February 2025 Burt posted to his social media account a copy of angry messages he sent to his former manager and management team in Shamrock Rovers.
+The club released a statement the following day claiming that Burt's claims were "untrue and false accusations".
+The club were also looking to seek further action against the former player due to the upset caused before an important league fixture.

+On 30 April 2025, it was announced that Burt had signed a 2 year contract, with the option of a third year, with NIFL Premiership club Glentoran.

 International career

 Burt has represented Scotland at various age levels.
 He captained Scotland at the 2016 UEFA European Under-17 Championship.

 Selected for the Scotland under-21 squad in the 2018 Toulon Tournament, the team lost to Turkey in a penalty-out and finished fourth.